-Last Monday, we opened voting for the All-NBA First Team.
-We moved on to the Second Team on Wednesday, then opened the polls for the Third Team on Friday.
+Last Wednesday, we opened voting for the All-NBA First Team.
+We moved on to the Second Team last Friday, then opened the polls for the Third Team on Monday.
 The results of all those polls are in, so let’s check them out.

 - Guard: Luka Doncic (Mavericks)